hashkat/hashkat/docs/tutorial01.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/i921pJBAPmM" frameborder="0" allowfullscreen></iframe>
 </p>

-(**Note**: Some of the videos used in this documentation were created using a previous version of **#k@**.
+(**Note**: Some of the videos used in this documentation were created using a previous version of ***#k@***.
 There are slight differences made between some of the commands issued and the files used in this video.
-The documentation itself is the most updated version of **#k@**.)
+The documentation itself uses the most updated version of ***#k@***.)

-For this first tutorial, we're going to run a simple network using #k@.
+For this first tutorial, we're going to run a simple network using ***#k@***.
-If you look into the #k@ directory / folder, you will find several different files and directories.
-For now we are just going to look at INFILE.yaml, which is the file we use to input how we would like to configure our simulated network.
+If you look into the **hashkat** directory / folder, you will find several different files and directories.
+For now we are just going to look at *INFILE.yaml*, which is the file we use to input how we would like to configure our simulated network.

 In this file, you will see all the different configurations which you can implement into your network.
-A detailed description of every single one of these configurations can be found on the 'Input' page.
+We will discuss these parameters thrughout these tutorials, but a detailed description of every single one of these configurations can be found on the [**Input**](http://docs.hashkat.org/en/latest/input/) page.
 For this tutorial, it is only necessary to know that we have a constant number of agents or users in this network, 1000, and that the simulation will run for 100,000 simulated minutes and a maximum of 1 minute real time.